 - Please read this Notice and the Settlement Agreements available at www.capacitorsindirectcase.com carefully.
 Your legal rights may be affected whether you act or don't act.
 This Notice is a summary, and it is not intended to, and does not, include all of the specific details of the Settlement Agreements.
 To obtain more specific details concerning the Settlements, please read the Settlement Agreements. - A class action lawsuit brought on behalf of indirect purchasers of electrolytic and film capacitors ("Capacitors") is currently pending.
 Capacitors are electronic components that store electric charges between one or more pairs of conductors separated by an insulator. - Plaintiffs claim that Defendants (listed below) and co-conspirators engaged in an unlawful conspiracy to fix, raise, maintain, or stabilize the prices of Capacitors.
-Plaintiffs further claim that indirect purchasers of Capacitors may recover for the effect that the conspiracy had on the prices of these electronic components.
 Plaintiffs allege that, as a result of the unlawful price-fixing conspiracy involving Capacitors, they and other indirect purchasers paid more for Capacitors than they would have paid absent the conspiracy.
-Defendants deny Plaintiffs' claims. - Settlements have been reached with Defendants NEC TOKIN Corp. and NEC TOKIN America, Inc. ("NEC TOKIN"); Okaya Electric Industries Co., Ltd. ("OEI"); and Nitsuko Electronics Corporation ("Nitsuko") (collectively "Settling Defendants"). - Your legal rights will be affected whether you act or don't act.
+Defendants deny Plaintiffs' claims. - Settlements have now been reached with Defendants Hitachi Chemical Co., Ltd., Hitachi Aic Inc,. and Hitachi Chemical Co.
+America, Ltd. ("Hitachi"); Soshin Electric Co., Ltd. And Soshin Electronics Of America, Inc. ("Soshin"); Rubycon Corp. and Rubycon America, Inc. ("Rubycon"); Holy Stone Enterprise Co., Ltd., Holy Stone Holdings Co., Ltd., Holy Stone Polytech Co., Ltd., And Milestone Global Technology, Inc ("Holystone"); and Nippon Chemi-Con Corp. and United Chemi-Con, Inc. ("NCC/UCC") (collectively, "Settling Defendants"). - Your legal rights will be affected whether you act or don't act.
 This Notice includes information on the Settlements and the lawsuit.
 Please read the entire Notice carefully.